Horror logo

 The middle-aged man was first to be pulled forwards.
 Though he dug in his heels, his writhing body was placed upon the altar in front of the cabin and tied down.
 From inside the darkened doorway strode a figure hooded in a blood-red cape.

 Two of the villagers lashed a rope around the man's neck and pulled it taut.
-Strangulation is a ghastly exhibition, but when I tried to look away, the person holding my leash wrenched my head forwards again.
+I averted my gaze, but the person holding my leash wrenched my head forwards again.

-Then, as abruptly as it had begun, the strangling ceased.
-The hooded figure, the "witch", picked up a rusty, grime encrusted farrier's pick, forced it into the man's eye sockets and scooped.
+Then, as abruptly as it had begun, the strangling ceased and the hooded figure, the witch, picked up a rusty, grime encrusted farrier's pick, forced it into the man's eye sockets and scooped.

 "Eyes that see but choose to look away, eyes that care not for their fellow-creatures; we have seen your soul and your eyes belong to us."